 How to Find a Simple Screening Test

 The key for a simple pancreatic cancer screening test will be to figure out which marker or markers to follow, he continues.
-Right now researchers have not identified those markers.
+As of early 2017, researchers have not identified those markers.
 But that is what Maitra and his collaborators at MD Anderson are focusing on—finding biomarkers that will indicate the presence of pancreatic cancer.

 Early detection of pancreatic cancer is one of the flagship projects in the MD Anderson Pancreatic Cancer Moon Shot, which Maitra co-leads, and this flagship team effort is looking at different aspects of the pancreatic cancer process for possible biomarkers.
 The things they are looking at include:

-• Proteins made by cells, to see if there is a specific protein or protein that reliably occurs when pancreatic cancer is present
+• Proteins made by cells, to see if there is a specific protein or proteins that reliably occurs when pancreatic cancer is present

 • Antibodies that indicate pancreatic cancer is being battled